State of the Economy

 Inflation

-Inflation Has Eased Since 2022
+Inflation Has Eased Since 2022, But Has Ticked Up Recently.

-• U.S. inflation rose 2.14% from April 2024 to April 2025, which is just above the Federal Reserve’s 2% target but trending in the right direction.
+• U.S. inflation rose 2.6% from July 2024 to July 2025, which is above the Federal Reserve’s 2% target.

 • Inflation has eased since June 2022’s 7.2% peak but remains a key issue for consumers and businesses.
+Measured year-over-year, inflation rose in May, June, and July.

 • This measure of inflation is the personal consumption expenditure index (PCE), which is the preferred inflation measurement for the Federal Reserve.
 It is different from the more commonly known consumer price index (CPI) in that it more effectively accounts for changes in consumer behavior.
 Read more here.